 |Contact fax number|

-Information on water reflects different aspects of water supply, water use, disposal and wastewater treatment and discharge at national and regional level.
+Information on water reflects different quantitative aspects of water abstraction, water supply and water use by economy and households, wastewater treatment and discharge into water bodies.

 Information on water abstraction makes it possible to identify the main sources and to quantify the distribution of water use between different activities.